wallaby-rails/wallaby-rails/docs/servicer.md

-## Servicer
+# Servicer

+> NOTE: This is not a service object.

+Servicer is a collection of [CRUD]() operations.

-The purpose of using a servicer is to allow us to modify the persistence logics which shouldn't be taken care by the controllers.
+The purpose of using a servicer is to allow us to modify the persistence logics (e.g. find/create/update/destroy) which shouldn't be taken care by the controllers.
 Customization can be done in the following methods:

 - [`permit`](#permit)
 - [`collection`](#collection)